justinebateman/elasticsearch-helper-tool/README.md

 - Recreate the index with the new mapping
 - Reindex from v2 onto the new index
 - Delete v2
-- Before the index is updated a snapshot will be taken with the name $"helper-tool-{DateTime.Now.ToString("YYYYMMDDHHmmsss")}";
+- Before the index is updated a snapshot will be taken with the name `$"helper-tool-{DateTime.UtcNow.ToString("yyyyMMddHHmmss")}"`

 This can be restored if anything goes wrong